garimal161/Face_Recognition-with-Emotion_Detection/README.md

 # Important Functuions used

-1. "Emotion" : To detect Emotion of the person detected in the frame
+1. "Emotion" : To detect Emotion of the person detected in the frame  ###line 281 of Garima.py file is to detect and display emotions of persons.

 2. "update" : This function is used to update face records